METADIUM/static/service.md

 - apple_app_id : to store in keepin.
 - ios_launch_scheme : to be linked in keepin.
 - key_id : key id of did of service.
 Need regisger Meta ID.
 If exists "vp", must have did and key id.
 Use encrypt to save vp to IdentityHub
-- presentation_name : {xxx}Presentation.
+- presentation_name : verifiable presentation name to receive data.
 Must unique
 - credential_name : Pre-defined credential
   - EmailCredential
   - NameCredential